ImgBotApp/InternetNL/detail/mail/tls/ciphers/verdict/bad_en.md

-At least one of your mail server does *not* supports sufficiently secure cipher suites.
+At least one of your mail servers does *not* supports sufficiently secure cipher suites.